Notice of Privacy Practices

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED TO OTHER PERSONS AND/OR ENTITIES, YOUR RIGHTS, AND HOW YOU MAY ACCESS THIS INFORMATION.

 Uses and Disclosures: Dr. Steve Laverson and Plastic Surgery office staff use health information about you for treatment, to obtain payment for treatment, for administrative purposes, and to evaluate the quality of care you receive.
 Continuity of care may be important to your treatment, and if necessary, your records may be shared with other providers to whom you are referred, or from whom you were referred.
 Dr. Laverson and/or Feel Beautiful staff may use or disclose your personally identifiable health information (including photographs) without your authorization in several routine situations, but beyond those circumstances, we will ask for your written authorization before using or disclosing any identifiable health information about you.
-Included in routine use is the sharing of your “before and after” pictures with others interested in the same procedure you had.
-Not included in routine use is the publishing of your pictures in print and/or electronic media for general distribution/advertising.
+Included in routine use is the sharing of your “before and after” pictures with others interested in the same procedure you had, including in online galleries of “before and after” results.
+Not included in routine use is the publishing of your pictures in print and/or electronic media for marketing/advertising.
 Please review the Feel Beautiful Photographic Consent for more information.

 Your Rights: You have the right to inspect and obtain a copy of health information about you.
 Normal photocopy fees and/or photographic printing fees apply.
 You also have the right to receive a list of disclosures of your information.
 If you believe information in your record is incorrect, you may request correction of the record.